IgnScripts/PvpCarHud/README.md

 Simple pvp car hud for any pvp server (standalone)

-It goes perfect with my other recaurce https://github.com/IgnScripts/pvphud-esx
+It goes perfect with my other resource https://github.com/IgnScripts/pvphud-esx